 Images in email signatures – linked or embedded?

-Linked/hosted/online images Downloaded directly from server | Embedded images Included in every message |
+Linked/hosted/online images Downloaded from an internet location | Embedded images Included within every email |

 ---|---|